dark soy sauce substitutes

 Tamari is also a great gluten-free alternative because it doesn’t contain wheat.
 Tamari is perfect for when you want to recreate the umami flavors as well as the saltiness and sweetness you would have gotten from dark soy sauce.
 However, the difference between the two comes from their color.
 Tamari’s color is somewhere in between light and dark soy sauce.

-Also Read: 13 Best Substitutes for Milk in Pancakes
+Also Read: 11 Best Substitutes for Apple Cider

 Unless color is a vital factor in your dish, tamari is another perfect alternative for dipping sauce and ingredients.